SignalBiometrics/ox-docs/source/index.html.md

 Authorization: bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiYWRtaW4iOnRydWV9.TJVA95OrM7E2cBab30RMHrHDcEfxjoYZgeFONFh7HgQ
 ```

-For all API request, `ox` expects a JWT token to be included in a header that looks like the one on the right
+For all API request, `ox` expects a [JSON Web Token](https://jwt.io/introduction/) to be included in a header that looks like the one on the right

 The `org` entity is are the root of our authentication scheme.
 At this time, only Signal can create new `org`.
 Beside this, entities have the right to create, modify or delete entities with a higher tier then themselves.
 The hiearchy looks like this:
 |Entity|Owner|Tier|